Trump-Xi meeting: What’s at stake and who has the upper hand?

 On the sidelines of the Asia-Pacific Economic Cooperation (APEC) summit in Gyeongju, South Korea, on Wednesday, Trump said an expected trade deal between China and the US would be good for both countries and “something very exciting for everybody”.

 But only a meeting between Trump and Xi can confirm if a trade deal is really in the making.

-According to analysts, expectations of the two world powers’ ability to reset their relationship and agree to any deal at this meeting are low.
+Expectations for the agreement are modest, with analysts expecting the two world powers to continue to clash over their myriad differences long-term.

 When are the two leaders meeting?

 It will be the first time the leaders have met in person since Trump returned to the White House in January.

 The US president last met Xi in 2019, during Trump’s first term, on the sidelines of the Group of 20 (G20) summit in Osaka, Japan.

 “I think we’re going to have a great meeting with President Xi of China, and a lot of problems are going to be solved,” Trump told journalists on Wednesday on Air Force One while en route to South Korea.